sciactive/nephele/packages/plugin-index/README.md

 });
 ```

-The plugin, by default, will server the "index.html" or "index.htm" file (if it exists) when a request for the directory is made.
-If no such file exists, by default the plugin will serve a directory listing page with upload/file management forms.
+The plugin, by default, will serve the "index.html" or "index.htm" file (if it exists) when a request for the directory is made.
+If no such file exists, by default, the plugin will serve a directory listing page with upload/file management forms.

 # Options / Defaults